AlessandroSerra/FFC_2024/README.md

 # FFC Tutoring Lessons Repository

-Welcome to the University of Cagliari Tutoring Lessons repository!
+Welcome to the University of Cagliari Tutoring Lessons repository.
 This repository is dedicated to storing code and materials created during tutoring sessions at the University of Cagliari.
 Whether you're a student looking to review concepts covered in sessions or an instructor seeking to share resources, you'll find everything you need right here.

 ## Purpose